On the $W$-mass and New Higgs Bosons

-In this article we discuss the \SSM, a simple extension of the Standard Model with a Higgs sector composed of the Higgs doublet $H \sim (\mathbf{1},\mathbf{2},1/2)$ and a real triplet $\Sigma \sim (\mathbf{1},\mathbf{3},0)$ \cite{Ross:1975fq,Gunion:1989ci,Blank:1997qa,Forshaw:2003kh,Chen:2006pb,Chankowski:2006hs,Chivukula:2007koj}.
-We discuss the main properties of the physical scalars and show how the new result reported by the CDF II collaboration allows us to find the allowed value for the triplet vacuum expectation value in agreement with all experimental constraints.
+In this Letter we discuss the main properties of the physical scalars in the \SSM~and show how the new result reported by the CDF II collaboration allows us to find the allowed value for the triplet vacuum expectation value in agreement with all experimental constraints.
 This theory predicts two extra physical scalars, a $CP$-even neutral Higgs, and a charged Higgs.
-We show that in the limit when the lightest Higgs is SM-like, the heavy $CP$-even neutral Higgs is fermiophobic.
+We show that in the limit when the lightest Higgs is SM-like, the heavy $CP$-even neutral Higgs is almost fermiophobic.
 We discuss the numerical predictions for the Higgs decays and comment on the possible production channels at the Large Hadron Collider (LHC).
-We should point out that the CDF II measurement has a roughly $3.6\sigma$ tension with previous measurements of $M_W$ performed by ATLAS~\cite{ATLAS:2017rzl} and LHCb~\cite{LHCb:2021bjt}.
-However, the CDF result is the measurement with the smaller uncertainty.

-This article is organized as follows: in Section~\ref{sec:theory} we discuss the simple extension of the SM with a scalar real triplet, while in Section~\ref{sec:MW} we study how to explain the measurement of the $W$ boson mass using the vacuum expectation of the triplet.
-In Section~\ref{sec:higgsdecays} we discuss the main implications for the Higgs decays and we summarize our results in Section~\ref{sec:summary}.